 CAN BE USED FOR

-- Enables modification of odor acceptability based on geographic consumer preferences
+- Allows modification of odor acceptability based on geographic consumer preferences

-- Alert central fleet management when ride sharing asset requires service due to odors in the car before a poor customer experience occurs
+Digital olfaction provides objective odor monitoring that can alert central fleet management when ride sharing asset requires service due to odors in the car before a poor customer experience occurs.

-- Detect driver behavior that violates rental contract (ex.
+- Detect driver behavior that violates agreements (ex.
 Smoking, pets, etc.)

 - Enable enforcement of clean car policies for ridesharing companies with quantifiable cabin odor data